 All You Need To Know About Rioja

 Home to some fantastic wines, Rioja is Spain's most important wine region with a winemaking history that pre-dates the arrival of the ancient Romans.
-Recently, the O'Briens managers visited Rioja to catch up with our winemaking partners and try lots of wines!
+Last year, the O'Briens managers visited Rioja to catch up with our winemaking partners and try lots of wines!
 (You can find out how they got on here.)
 If you haven’t had a chance to visit the region yourself, this easy guide will tell you all you need to know about Rioja - plus we have some lovely wine recommendations too.

 Location and climate